 Year: 1890s - Today

-The 20th Century saw a literal explosion in bicycle designs, though all are, at their heart, simple variations on the Safety Bicycle.
-Minor additions were made to the bicycle from gearing to suspension as well as improvements to tire design like the addition of treads.
+The 20th Century saw an explosion in bicycle designs, though all were, at their heart, simple variations on the Safety bicycle.
+Minor additions were made to the bicycle design, from gearing to suspension, and there were also improvements to tire designs, like the addition of different styles of treads.

-During the 1970s the so-called Bike Boom occurred in America as the general public became aware of the value of exercise and energy-efficient transportation.
+During the 1970s, the so-called "Bicycle Boom" occurred in America, as the general public became aware of the value of exercise and energy-efficient transportation.

-Bicycles also became lighter and stronger as well as more aerodynamic in design.
-Notable designs include the recumbent bicycle, BMX and mountain bikes with the latter being one of the first to free bicycles from the need for smooth paved surfaces.
+Bicycles also became lighter and stronger, as well as more aerodynamic in design.
+Notable design innovations included the recumbent bicycle, BMX, and mountain bikes, with the latter being one of the first to free bicycles from the need for smooth paved surfaces.

 Year: Today onwards